mousepawmedia/devdocs/source/guides/reviewing.rst

 -------------------------------

 **Don't assume the code works - build and test it yourself!**
-You should actually pull down the code (via `arc patch`) and test it out.
+You should actually pull down the code and test it out.
-Take note of the Test Plan described at the top of the Revision.
-If there is no Test Plan, request one from the author.

 When testing code, make sure you're building using the project's build system and a supported build environment.
-If Harbormaster reported successfully building the code, you should be able to as well.
+If the CI/CD pipeline reported successfully building the code, you should be able to as well.

-On this note, if the harbormaster build *failed*, you should require that the code successfully build before it can be landed!
+On this note, if the pipeline *failed*, this must be fixed before the Merge Request can be merged.

 Once you've compiled the code, *actually test it*.
 Most projects have a tester that provides space for arbitrary code; you can use this to try things out.